 Installing better drainage and gutters along the roof which redirect rainwater away from the paddock or standing areas can also help.
 Wet, poorly drained pastures and paddocks are commonly associated with the distal limb dermatitis and can be avoided with careful planning of the drainage water.

-Blankets do not automatically protect your horse from complications but you check with the rug manufacture for advice on which of their rugs would be best suited for your requirements and whether your existing rug can be re-proofed (Made waterproof again).
+Blankets do not automatically protect your horse from complications but you can check with the rug manufacture for advice on which of their rugs would be best suited for your requirements and whether your existing rug can be re-proofed (Made waterproof again).

-If your horse wears tack then ensure this is placed higher than the resting ground level and that the tack is not submerged for long periods of time, this includes mud-fever boots which keep the leg dry, overreach boots or magnetic bands.
+If your horse wears tack then ensure this is placed higher than the resting ground level and that the tack is not submerged for long periods of time, this includes mud-fever boots which keep the leg dry, overreach boots or magnetic horse bands.

-If your best efforts to avoid mud related issues don’t succeed then the first step to take is to ensure your horses legs (or where the issue is) is kept completely dry and clean.
+If your best efforts to avoid mud related issues don’t succeed then the first step to take is to ensure your horses hooves and legs (or where the issue is) is kept completely dry and clean.

 The earlier you can spot any infection the easier, quicker and cheaper the treatment will be!
 In wet times of the year we recommend checking your horse daily.